tomwechsler/KVM-Virtualization-with-Rocky-Linux/A06/06_Managing_virtual_storage_using_virsh.md

     ```
 Fantastic!
 We're done here.
 Use **CTRL** + **]** to exit the `virsh` console.

-Well, until the DBA team sends us an e-mail letting us know that they wanted `postgresql`, not `mariadb`.
+Well, until the DB team sends us an e-mail letting us know that they wanted `postgresql`, not `mariadb`.

 Have no fear; we have our snapshot to bail us out!